Quantitative characterization of finite simple groups: a complement: Group, quantity and graph

 \subsection{Graphs defined on groups}

 \

 There are various graphs defined on a group, but the one most closely associated with quantitative characterization is the prime graph (GK graph).
-Cameron in \cite{27} introduced the following graphs: Vertex set of graphs is a group $G$ and whose edges reflect the structure of $G$ in some way, so that the automorphism group of $G$ acts as automorphisms of the graph.
-These include the commuting graph (two vertices $x$ and $y$ are joined if and only if $xy=yx$; this graph was first studied in 1955, see \cite{22}), the generating graph ($x$ and $y$ joined if and only if $\langle x, y\rangle=G$; the generating graph was first introduced in 1996, see reference \cite{23,109}), the power graph (vertex $x$ is joined to vertex $y$ if and only if one of $x$ and $y$ is a power of the other; this graph was first studied in 2000, see \cite{93,193}), the enhanced power graph (two vertices $x$ and $y$ are joined if and only if $\langle x, y\rangle$ is not cyclic; this graph was first studied in 2007, see \cite{2, 3}) and the deep commuting graph (two elements of $G$ are joined in the deep commuting graph if and only if their preimages in every central extension of $G$ (that is, every group $H$ with a central subgroup $Z$ such that $H/Z\cong G$) commute, see \cite{28}).
+Cameron \cite{27} introduced the following graphs: Their vertex sets are finite groups $G$, and their edges reflect the structure of the groups in a certain way, such that the automorphism group of $G$ related to the automorphism of the graph.
+These graphs include the commuting graph (two vertices $x$ and $y$ are joined if and only if $xy=yx$; this graph was first introduced in 1955, see \cite{22}), the generating graph ($x$ and $y$ joined if and only if $\langle x, y\rangle=G$; the generating graph was first introduced in 1996, see reference \cite{23,109}), the power graph (vertices $x$ and $y$ are joined if and only if one of $x$ and $y$ is a power of the other; this graph was first studied in 2000, see \cite{93,139,KSC}), the enhanced power graph (two vertices $x$ and $y$ are joined if and only if $\langle x, y\rangle$ is not cyclic; this graph was first studied in 2007, see \cite{2, 3}) and the deep commuting graph (two vertices, $x$ and $y$, are joined if and only if their preimages, $\overline{x}$ and $\overline{y}$, commute in every central extension of $G$.
+In other words, for every group $H$ with a central subgroup $Z$ such that $H/Z\cong G$, and their preimages $\overline{x}$ and $\overline{y}$ commute in $H$, see \cite{28}).